Rangeya Raghav

+Rangeya Raghava (रांगेय राघव) (17 January 1923 – 12 September 1962) was an Indian writer.

+Early life

-Rangeya Raghava (रांगेय राघव) (17 January 1923 – 12 September 1962), birth name Tirumalai Nambakam Vir Raghava Acharya, was born in Agra, a city of Uttar Pradesh state, India, and lived in Weir village of Bharatpur.
+His birth name Tirumalai Nambakam Vir Raghava Acharya.
+He was born in Agra, a city of Uttar Pradesh state, India, and lived in Weir village of Bharatpur.
 A prominent Hindi writer of the 20th century, he completed his post-graduation studies from St. John's College, Agra, and later completed his Ph.D. on Guru Gorakhnath and his times.
 He started writing at the age of 13 years, and during his short life of 39 years, he was endowed with a number of prizes.
 His wife Sulochana Rangeya Raghava lives in Jaipur and has been an Associate Professor of Sociology in the University Of Rajasthan.
 There is an Inter College in Ambedkar Nagar District named Rangey Raghav Inter College after him.